NFontrodona/Lazyparser/docs/documentation.md

 Multiply a by b

 ╭─ Optional arguments ─────────────────────────────────────────────╮
-│ --help      Show this message and exit.                          │ ╰──────────────────────────────────────────────────────────────────╯
-╭─ Required arguments ─────────────────────────────────────────────╮
+│ --help  -h  Show this message and exit.                          │ ╰──────────────────────────────────────────────────────────────────╯ ╭─ Required arguments ─────────────────────────────────────────────╮
 │ *  --a  -a  FLOAT  a number a [required]                         │